BastienSozeau/upReveal.js/README.md

 # upReveal

-> upReveal.js make the images reveal by the motion of your mouse hover them!
+upReveal.js make the images reveal by the motion of your mouse over them!
-This <a href="http://jsfiddle.net/bsozoo/qqqbq37x/embedded/result/">demo</a> show you the upReveal effect.
+This <a href="http://jsfiddle.net/bsozoo/qqqbq37x/embedded/result/">demo</a> shows you the upReveal effect.

 Visit http://uplaod.fr/upgit/upreveal/